Linski42/Team-Texas/README.md

 # Battlecode 2023 Scaffold

-This is the Battlecode 2023 scaffold, containing an `forgetthealamo`.
+This is the Battlecode 2023 scaffold, containing an `examplefuncsplayer`.
 Read https://play.battlecode.org/bc23/getting-started!

 ### Project Structure